Registration is now open for universities, colleges, specialist colleges and Students' Unions to enter teams in the BRIT Challenge.

-The next BRIT Challenge will take place during February 2022.
+The next BRIT Challenge will take place between 1st February 2022 and 3rd March 2022 (University Mental Health Day).

 Two of our BRIT Challenges enabled us to tour the UK over a combined 18 month period and visit over 400